tweedegolf/storage-abstraction/publish/AdapterAmazonS3/README.md

 The Storage constructor expects the configuration to be of type `StorageAdapterConfig`.

-The adapter expects the configuration to be of type `AdapterConfig` or a type that extends this `AdapterConfig`.
+The adapter expects the configuration to be of type `AdapterConfig` or a type that extends this type.

 ```typescript
 export interface AdapterConfig {